Wenkangy/chat-app/README.md

 ///-----------------------------------------------------Bugs------------------------------------------------///
-1. when login with an account the chat page will not load immediately you have to reload the page manually to render the chat rooms
+1. When login with an account the chat page will not load immediately you have to reload the page manually to render the chat rooms
-2. if you logout and login with a new account the The page will not show the username you logged in with, but the previous user.
+2. If you logout and login with a new account the The page will not show the username you logged in with, but the previous user.
 To fix this issue you need to refresh the page manually.
 3.